amitpeshwani/Link_Prediction/README.md

 ![alt text](analysis2.png "subgraph")

 - After analysis to train the model , manual features were added from the data of connected edges .
-Features like Jaccard , Cosine distance , Page Ranking , Shorted Path , Adar Index , Following back , etc were added .
+Features like Jaccard , Cosine distance , Page Ranking , Shortest Path , Adar Index , Following back , etc were added .
 So that model will learn the information of graph .
 - For Supervised Learning , bad edges were added based on the distance of shortest path .

 ## Approach 2